Today’s business decision-maker has an abundance of marketing research services available to them.

 Mystery shopping disadvantages ❌

-When considering mystery shopping as a market research study you must also take into account, a participant’s experience in a store only represents a single interaction with the staff and store location.
+When considering mystery shopping as a market research study you must also take into account, that a participant’s experience in a store only represents a single interaction with the staff and store location.

 A busy day, short staff, or various other customer service elements can cause a poor experience.
 This single instance may not truly represent a typical customer visit.